EleganckaPorazka/lwr_motion_program/README.md

 Remember to set 'dt' to the same value in *lin_demo* and as a parameter of *inverse_kinematics_basic*.

+TODO: It seems to be working OK in some runs, and wrong in others.
+Perhaps sometimes there is some mismatch (loss of synchronization?) when reading joint states?

 ## Notes

 This code is also uploaded to [**my other repository**](https://gitlab.com/lwolinski/lwr_motion_program.git).